deepanshs/mrinversion/docs/getting_started.rst

 Setting the kernel
 """"""""""""""""""

-A kernel is a transformation matrix that transforms the single from one domain to another following
+A kernel is a transformation matrix that transforms the single from domain to the range space following

 .. math::

-    y = Kx
+    s = Kf,

-In `Mrinversion`, we refer to these domains as `kernel-dimension` and `inverse-dimension`, respectively, where the kernel-dimension is the signal dimension that gets transformed on to the inverse-kernel-dimension.
+where `K` is the transformation kernel, `s` is the observed signal in the range space, and `f` is the unknown which resides in the domain space, respectively.

+..
+In `Mrinversion`, the range space is a sub-space of the signal, which is

+.. we describe the domain-space with the inverse dimensions, and
+.. the domain space is the part of the signal space where the data is sampled.
-Note, the dimensionality of the inverse-dimension is not necessarily the inverse of the respective direct-dimension dimensionality.
-This relationship depends on the kernel transforming the direct-dimension to the inverse-dimension.
+..
+Note, the dimensionality of the inverse-dimension is not necessarily the
+.. inverse of the respective direct-dimension dimensionality.
+This relationship
+.. depends on the kernel transforming the direct-dimension to the
+.. inverse-dimension.

-In this example, the direct dimension is the dimension where the pure anisotropic spinning sideband amplitudes are sampled.
-The inverse dimensions correspond to the two anisotropic parameters of the nuclear shielding tensor, :math:`\zeta`, and :math:`\eta`.
+In this example, the range-space is the signal dimension where the pure anisotropic spinning sideband amplitudes are sampled.
+The domain-space corresponds to the two dimensions relating to the two anisotropic tensor parameters of the nuclear shielding tensor, :math:`\zeta`, and :math:`\eta`.
 We express these two tensor parameters on a piece-wise polar coordinate given as